xmj/xmj.github.io/articles/devops_done_wrong/silos.md

 DevOps staff will be much more diligent in ensuring everything is well tested and stable before it touches integration environments.

-What seems to work much less wrong: forming mixed teams involving all three groups mentioned above, rotating on-call duties - and checklists.
+What seems to work much less badly: forming mixed teams, involving all three groups mentioned above, rotating on-call duties - and checklists.